aisabel/SWAPI-Postman/README.md

 <h2>SWAPI-Postman test</h2>
 <h2>Description</h2>
 <p align="justified">This repository is to make request to SWAPI API.
 All the data is accessible through HTTP web API. https://swapi.dev</br>
 This report is also configured for Continuos Integration (CI) with GithubActions.
-Click in the Action tab and you will see the workflow.</br>The report produced from the build can be found in this same section under Artifacts.</br>
+Click in the Action tab and you will see the workflow.</br>The report produced from the build can be found by clicking Test Build > Summary</br>
+At the bottom of the workflow summary page, there is a dedicated section for artifacts.</br>
 Below a basic guide on how to install the tests, run, architecture folder structure and useful resources.</p>

 <h2>Architecture folder structure</h2>